tarsana/functional/README.md

 **Why Functional Programming ?
 Isn't Object Oriented good enough ?**

 Well, it dependes on your needs.
 FP and OOP are very different.
-Personally I like FP because the code is easier to write, test and maintain; even if it runs generally slower then the equivalent procedural or OOP code.
+Personally I like FP because the code is easier to write, test and maintain; even if it runs generally slower than the equivalent procedural or OOP code.

 **Just Googled and found many FP libraries for PHP.
 Why are you writing a new one ?**